stajahlee/DM-Power-Core-Version/README.md

  * Best suited for Dungeon Masters.
  * Tools marked ![tinyredgem](img/tinyredgem.png) are the ones I found myself using the most, give them a shot.
  * All rolls and generator randomness done with [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), arguably the best randomizer out there.
  * Uncrashable.
-I've taken measures to make sure the user cannot accidentally crash the program.
+I've taken measures to make sure the end user cannot accidentally crash the program.
+You can do no wrong.
 Go crazy testing.
-Bad input will result in 'Invalid choice, try again.'

 ### Many Useful Tools